Is all your foreign income tax free if you live in Georgia? To answer simply: no.

-Naturally, many people won’t qualify for the Small Business status described above, mostly due to exceeding the maximum income threshold or performing restricted activities.
+Naturally, many people won’t qualify for the Small Business Status described above, mostly due to exceeding the maximum income threshold or performing restricted activities.

 Instead, you should consider registering a company (an LLC), and transferring your income there.

-The benefits of this are plentiful, though:
+The benefits of this are plentiful:

-While the total tax leakage on funds taken out is going to be 20% in both cases (20% Personal Income Tax in case of operating as a Natural Person, or 15% Corporate Income Tax + 5% Dividend Tax in case of an LLC), the big difference is in the possibilities of tax deferral.
+While the total tax leakage on funds taken out is going to be 20% in both cases (20% Personal Income Tax in the case of operating as a Natural Person, or 15% Corporate Income Tax + 5% Dividend Tax in the case of an LLC), the big difference is in the possibilities of tax deferral.